sta5129/Tip-Calculator/README.md

 # Tip-Calculator
-Tip Calculator is an app that splits the tip for you.
-You enter your buill total, select the percentage of tip you'd like to give and choose your split number.
-The app will calculate how much each person in your goup should give.
+Tip Calculator is an app that splits the bill and tip for you.
+You enter your bill total, select the percentage of tip you'd like to give and choose your split number.
+The app will calculate how much each person owes toward the total bill including the tip.

 ![Simulator Screenshot - iPhone 13 Pro - 2023-09-28 at 19 03 51](https://github.com/sta5129/Tip-Calculator/assets/83985934/d69cfbcb-2054-4202-bf95-a536664ad728)